Skip to main content

 Possible answers:

-Explanation: Hephaestus is the only Olympian god to be lame.
+Explanation: Hephaestus is famous for his lameness.
 According to some versions, Hera threw him from Olympus at birth, disappointed by his appearance.
-Despite this handicap, he is the most skilled of divine craftsmen.
+Despite this handicap, he is the most skilled of the divine craftsmen.

 Question 9 : What winged object allows Hermes to move quickly?